 The plant’s foliage has several uses.
 Leaves are resistant to fire, may be dried and used to repel moths, or included in recipes for a unique flavor and aroma.
-In ancient Greek times, the plant was made into a crown, leaves sweetened rooms and bedding, and acted as an astringent and salve.
-The plant makes an excellent no-fuss ornamental with its glossy, green leaves.
+In ancient Greek times,

 It is the roots that are the primary target of bay tree diseases, although pest problems favor the leaves too.
 Insects, like scale and psyllids, can cause distress in the tree that look like disease symptoms.
 Plants are susceptible to Phytophthora root rot and some cultural and soil based problems.